U.S. Small Business Administration 7(j) Management and Technical Assistance Program for Small Businesses

 Click on the appropriate button on the left to register and access the 8(a)

 Readiness Self-Assessment Tool.

-Finally, two self-paced web-based training modules are provided in FY 2015.
+Finally, two self-paced web-based training modules are provided in FY 2016.

 identifies common errors made by applying firms.

 You must be a registered user and logged-in to use the self-assessment tool